Srinivas-Natarajan/Gesture-Recognition-for-Sign-Language-Translation/README.md

 ## File Descriptions

-- checkpoints: Contains the Tensorflow checkpoints for various models created during development
+- `checkpoints`: Contains the Tensorflow checkpoints for various models created during development
-- videos: Video demonstrations of various models in testing
+- `videos`: Video demonstrations of various models in testing
-- Gesture Training.ipynb: Notebook to train new gestures and modify existing ones
+- `Gesture Training.ipynb`: Notebook to train new gestures and modify existing ones
-- playground.ipynb: General notebook to test out various feature selection methods as well as mediapipe models
+- `playground.ipynb`: General notebook to test out various feature selection methods as well as mediapipe models